 Limb differences occur congenitally (collectively known as Dysmelia) or can be acquired due to accident or illness.
-Limb differences result in an individual having a limb that may appear or function differently to an ‘A-Typical’ limb.
+Limb differences result in an individual having a limb that may appear or function differently to most peoples.
 These conditions can impact fingers/toes or amputation of a whole limb.

 This is an umbrella term for what is seen as a group of ‘rare diseases’ with only 6-8 in 10,000 children being born with a limb difference per year.
 There are over 50 conditions that can result in a congenital limb difference some of which are genetic, environmental or pharmaceutical whereas others are due to isolated complications during foetal development.
 A number of different terms are used to describe a congenital limb difference including ‘Congenital Limb Reduction’ or ‘Congenital Limb Deficiency’.

 There is often no known cause for Dysmelia when diagnosed either during ultrasounds or after birth.